jafingerhut/test-spdx-checker/p4lang/README.md

 We expect 99% or so of the source files in that repository to be licensed under the Apache-2.0 license.

+Responses from [1]:

++ It may be acceptable, but not recommended unless all licenses are compatible.
+For example, if you have some GPL licensed files and the rest of the repo is under Apache, there is a higher risk for a license conflict by your team or by a downstream user.
+I recommend that you put the GPL files in a separate repo if possible, or at least put them in a separate directory, and then clearly make note if this in both the LICENSE and README files.
++ Also, you must be sure that the GPL files are not combined in any way with the rest of your project code.
+If they are completely stand-alone executables they should be OK (or mixed with other GPL code as you describe), otherwise they will contaminate your codebase.

 ## If yes, what should the top level LICENSE file contain?